cornejong/golex/readme.md

 ## Features
 - **Multiple Tokenizers**: Supports built-in tokenizers for comments, literals, numbers, booleans, strings, and symbols, with the ability to add custom tokenizers.
 - **Flexible Lexer Options**: Configure the lexer with options like retaining whitespace or customizing keyword sets.
-- **Multiple Token Processing Methods**: Tokenize the input as a slice, through channels, callbacks, or manually.

 ### WIP
 This package is still a work-in-progress.
 The lexer is pretty much there but the parsing tools are not completely implemented.